The fallen wych elm

 ‘It blew down, actually,’ I offer.

 But the man goes on gazing at the fallen tree.
 It exerts a hold on him.
 The woman stands rooted where she stopped.
-To move back would be to condone his dawdling; to move on would be rude.
-Besides, her rationalisations will be kicking in now. ’I suppose it’s his walk too.
-And his day off.
-He’s got some right to do what he likes.’
+To drift back would be to condone his dawdling; to move on would be rude.
+Besides, her rationalisations are kicking in.
+‘I suppose it is HIS walk too.
+And his weekend off work.
+He’s got SOME right to do what he likes.’

 I have to admit I’m on her side.
 If there were sides, that is.
 So I offer no further information.
-It might be grist to his mill and they might never get their pork chops and spuds.
-Also, I’m busting to get on with erecting my pea and bean tower.
+They might never get their pork chops and broccoli otherwise.
+Also, it’s chilly standing about and I’m busting to erect my pea and bean tower.
 But I stand there smiling, because what kind of surly cuss can’t stop for a word with a well meaning passer-by?

 The three of us stand on, held in place by invisible force fields.